peter-de-boer/scrape_medium/README.md

 This spider could run a long time (weeks).

 The spider PublicationXmlSpider, with name = 'publicationxml', is similar to MediumXmlSpider.
 It will parse the xml files for the main publications on Medium that have their own domain.

+## Data

+There are the following files under the data directory:

+different_kind_of_things.csv
+different_kind_of_adjective_things.csv
+different_kind_of_things_words.csv

+The first file contains a list of articles with "1 thing", "2 things", ..., "1 lesson", "2 lessons", ... etc in the title.
+The second file contains a list of articles with "1 easy thing", "2 easy things", ..., "1 practical thing", ..., etc. in the title.
+In both files, the numbers go up to 1015.
+The third file contains a list of articles with "one thing", "two things", ..., "one lesson", "two lessons", ... etc in the title.
+In this file, the number goes up to twenty.

+## Jupyter notebook

+The notebook reads in the files, converts the data to dataframes, and caluclates a few statistics.